mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 # [Power Flow Analysis](@id PowerFlowAnalysisManual)

-The calculation of bus voltages is essential to solving the power flow problem.
-The composite type `PowerSystem`, which includes `bus`, `branch`, and `generator` fields, is required to obtain a solution.
-Additionally, depending on the type of power flow used, either `acModel` or `dcModel` must be used.
+To perform AC or DC power flow analysis, the composite type `PowerSystem` with created `acModel` or `dcModel` is required.
+The next step is to create the composite type `Result`, which has fields `bus`, `branch`, `generator`, and `algorithm`.

-After creating the composite type `PowerSystem`, the next step is to create the composite type `Result`, which has fields `bus`, `branch`, `generator`, and `algorithm`.
-To initialize the iterative method for the AC power flow, the `Result` composite type must be created using any of the following functions:
+To initialize the method for solving the AC power flow and create the `Result` composite, use any of the following functions:
 * [`newtonRaphson`](@ref newtonRaphson)
 * [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX)
 * [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB)